ayyubgithub/CMOS-INVERTER-Design-and-Analysis-using-tsmc-180nm/README.md

 <img width="1366" height="617" alt="Screenshot (3344)" src="https://github.com/user-attachments/assets/1ce9885e-e715-436d-aac3-830662928fb1" />

 From the curve, we can see that Vin equals Vout at 0.903V, which is almost equal to VDD/2.
 This point is called the switching threshold of an inverter.

 From the above picture, we can see that the inverter works in five different regions.

 <img width="886" height="517" alt="Screenshot (3348)" src="https://github.com/user-attachments/assets/f248fd4c-8a4c-4f8a-888d-34cf13f866b5" />

+Region I: When the input voltage (Vin) is near 0V, the NMOS is OFF and the PMOS is fully ON.
+This allows the output (Vout) to stay at a strong HIGH (close to VDD).

+Region II: As Vin increases, the NMOS starts to turn ON while the PMOS is still ON.
+Both transistors conduct current, and the output voltage begins to drop from HIGH towards a lower value.

+Region III: This is the switching region where both NMOS and PMOS are ON.
+Vin and Vout are nearly equal here, and the inverter becomes very sensitive to changes.
+This region defines the switching threshold of the inverter.

+Region IV: When Vin increases further, the NMOS is fully ON and the PMOS starts turning OFF.
+The output continues to drop and approaches 0V.

+Region V: At high Vin (close to VDD), the NMOS remains ON and the PMOS is completely OFF.
+This pulls the output to a strong LOW level (close to 0V).